Overview

 - Height range: Must accommodate low-profile vehicles (Corvette ground clearance ~4-5”)

-- Foot pad design: Larger welded pads preferred over sharp stamped corners (works better with floor protection pads and reduces cut-through risk)
+- Foot pad design: Larger welded pads preferred over sharp stamped corners (more stable footing, less likely to rock on grit)

 Options Comparison